-SPECIAL ABSENTEE VOTERS: Any registered special absentee voter who has returned to their county of registration on or before this day, and to whom a vote-by-mail ballot has been mailed but not voted, may apply for a second vote-by-mail ballot.
-The elections official shall require him/her to sign an authorization to cancel the vote-by-mail ballot previously issued, and shall then issue another vote-by-mail ballot to the voter, or certify to the precinct board that the voter is eligible to vote in the precinct polling place of his/her residence. § 3108
+COUNTY OF REGISTRATION: Any registered military or overseas voter who has returned to his or her county of registration on or before this day, and to whom a vote-by-mail ballot has been mailed but not voted, may apply for a second vote-by-mail ballot.
+The elections official shall require him or her to sign an authorization to cancel the vote-by-mail ballot previously issued, and shall then issue another vote-by-mail ballot to the voter or certify to the precinct board that the voter is eligible to vote in the precinct polling place of his or her residence. §§ 3109, 321

-Last day an unregistered special absentee voter who was released from service after the close of registration and who has returned to his/her county of residence may apply in person to register with the county elections official and vote in the election.

-Documentary proof of release from military service is required.
-On or before Election Day, the county elections official shall deliver to the precinct board a list of special absentee voters registered under Elections Code section 3107. § 3107
+An unregistered military or overseas voter who was released from service after the close of registration, October 22, 2018, and who has returned to his or her county of residence may apply in person to register with the county elections official and vote in the election.
+Documentary proof of release from service is required.
+On or before the day of the election, the county elections official shall deliver to the precinct board a list of military or overseas voters registered under Elections Code Section 3108.